Oblates at Saint Meinrad

 Records of this movement begin with December 8, 1906, with the enrollment of 21 students.
 Since 1924, men and women outside the monastery and schools at Saint Meinrad have been enrolled as oblates.

-Today, nearly 1,000 men and women are oblates of Saint Meinrad.
+Today, more than 1,000 men and women are oblates of Saint Meinrad.
 They strive to seek God and the glory of God in all things.
 Through their witness, they extend the spirit of the Saint Meinrad monastic community into areas where the monastic community cannot reach or be present.

-A history of the oblate community was written in 2000 by Edward L. Shaughnessy.
-The Benedictine Oblates of Saint Meinrad Archabbey: A Brief History 1879-1999 is available from the Saint Meinrad Oblate Office.
+A history of the oblate community was written in 2000 by Edward L. Shaughnessy, titled The Benedictine Oblates of Saint Meinrad Archabbey: A Brief History 1879-1999.

 In 2012, oblate Ruth Clifford Engs wrote An Updated History of the Benedictine Oblate Community of Saint Meinrad Archabbey: 1995-2012.